The diamond industry promises sustainable diamonds & improved transparency, but does it deliver?

 For every carat of diamond that is mined via traditional methods, Frost & Sullivan reports that nearly 100 square feet of land is disturbed and more than 5,798 pounds of mineral waste is created.
 The mining also offsets delicate biodiversity balances and renders the land unusable – even once mining activities have ceased.

-By comparison, lab-grown diamonds disrupt just 0.07 square feet of land per carat and only 1 pound of mineral waste.
-According to Frost & Sullivan’s study, diamond-growing facilities “are often located in areas that have a negligible impact on the environment and have almost no impact on biodiversity in the area of operation.”
+By comparison, our diamonds disrupt just 0.07 square feet of land per carat and only 1 pound of mineral waste.
+According to Frost & Sullivan’s study, diamond-creating facilities “are often located in areas that have a negligible impact on the environment and have almost no impact on biodiversity in the area of operation.”

 So, we’ll let you decide.
 Which of the two is the more eco-friendly diamond?